Road Trip for True Adventure Seekers (12 stops – 533.2 Miles)

 Those whose prefer their roads—and hiking trails—less traveled can cruise toward these scenic state parks, wild rivers, preserves, and mineral-stained hills.
 Hike through aspen groves or across the Badlands’ moonscape.
 Climb ladders from a canyon bottom to visit an ancient kiva near its rim.
 Peer into 800-foot-deep gorges in black volcanic rock carved by the Rio Grande.
 Make sure to refresh those tired bones with a healing soak in the hot springs.

 From a half-mile wooden walkway, visitors can spot roughly 500 fossilized dinosaur tracks thought to be more than 100 million years old.
-Details as small as the footprints of a 1-foot-long baby iguanodont and the tail impression from a large herbivore that slipped in the mud and used its tail to catch its balance can be spotted on careful inspection, but the hubcab-sized imprints from the larger species here don’t require much searching to spot.
+Details as small as the footprints of a 1-foot-long baby iguanodon and the tail impression from a large herbivore that slipped in the mud and used its tail to catch its balance can be spotted on careful inspection, but the hubcap-sized imprints from the larger species here don’t require much searching to spot.

 The prairies east of I-25 near Raton open up into this wildlife and wildflower-filled canyon.
 Watch for mule deer, elk, turkey, bear, and the rare mountain lion.
 Near the visitor center, cruise an elevated boardwalk with a built-in bird blind or an interpretive trail past the ruins of Sugarite Coal Camp, once a mining boomtown.
 The Soda Pocket Trailhead offers a 6-mile loop hike through Gambel oak and aspens before reaching a ridgeline affording a view of the whole canyon and a descent that passes Lake Maloya, the north end of which intrudes into the state of Colorado.